 This video does a great job of showing how much mercury vapor is released from a single mercury filling.
 Dr. David Kennedy created the video and is an active member of the anti-mercury movement and a member of the International Academy of Oral Medicine and Toxicology.
 Dr. Tony Kim has been a member since 2010 and practices holistic and biological dentistry.
 The office is completely mercury free and is mercury safe.
 IAOMT safe mercury removal techniques are utilized for maximum protection from mercury vapor.

 Let’s talk about dental care and safe mercury removal protocols.
-To minimize exposure to mercury vapor released when drilled out, several protocols exist to help protect us.
-When drilled, amalgams release lots of mercury so I don’t recommend that everybody go and remove their amalgams after they read this.
+To minimize exposure to mercury vapor released when drilling out a mercury filling, several protocols exist to help protect us.
+When heated (drilled), amalgams can release lots of mercury so I don’t recommend that everybody go and remove their amalgams after they read this.
 They should be removed in a safer manner that takes the patient’s health into account.
-Dr. Kim follows the IAOMT protocol for safe mercury removal.
+Dr. Kim follows the IAOMT protocol for safe mercury filling removal.
 He uses the top of the line IQ Air Hg vacuum for his main vapor suction.
 He also uses safety glasses to prevent exposure to the eye and uses a rubber dam to prevent the pieces from being swallowed.
 A suction unit underneath the dam helps collect any vapor that may sneak past the dam.
 A high powered suction is used to remove the mercury water and pieces that come off during the removal process.
 There is a good rinse after the procedure to make sure that all particles are removed.

 Once the amalgam is out, we will need to evaluate the tooth underneath the old filling since amalgams are known to crack teeth underneath.
 Yes, these fillings last a long time but are notorious for eventually cracking teeth.
 Once everything is ready we will then prepare the tooth for the final restoration.
 Since we’re talking about mercury in amalgams, it must be noted that most all composite resins and cements do contain small amounts of toxins such as BPA, phthalates, and bis-GMA, etc. So it is difficult to find the ‘perfect’ material and the most biocompatible materials may differ from person to person.
 Special tests can help minimize the confusion but I’d only recommend that for people who are very sensitive to many different materials.